JLN93/MATS-Tool/README.md

--# MATS-Tool -
+-# MATS-Tool - </br>
-Automatic Test Generation and Mutation Analysis using UPPAAL SMC - Thesis work for the degree of Bachelor in Computer Science at Mälardalens Högskola.
+Automatic Test Generation and Mutation Analysis using UPPAAL SMC - Thesis work for the degree of Bachelor in Computer Science at Mälardalens Högskola. </br></br>
-Student - Jonatan Larsson - JLN13010@student.mdh.se
+Student - Jonatan Larsson - JLN13010@student.mdh.se</br>
-Supervisors - Dr. Raluca Marinescu and Dr. Eduard Enoiu Examinar - Associate Professor Cristina Seceleanu
+Supervisors - Dr. Raluca Marinescu and Dr. Eduard Enoiu</br>
+Examinar - Associate Professor Cristina Seceleanu</br>

 MATS is a tool for Automating test generation and test selection for UPPAAL SMC.